 Family connections exist to the Lord Treasurer of England for the King in the 1400's; to the Lord Mayor of London in 1702 (Sir Thomas Abney); and to the first Treasurer of that new fledging Harvard College in 1650 in the English Colonies in America (Herbert Pelham).
 There are family relationships to two of the most significant documents in the World having to do with the ideas of Democracy, human and civil rights and self-governing: The Magna Carta and the Mayflower Compact.
 See the link on the Genealogy Page of this web site for more light on that.
 My parents' folks migrated to Texas in 1841, 1853 and in 1895.
 My great uncle Alfred L. Sharpe was the first Republican elected in Texas to a state level office following the Days of Reconstruction of the War Between the States.
 Fred, as he was called, was the owner of a large ranch at the time he was elected as a Representative in the Texas State Legislature in 1904 from El Paso County.

 My current Representative to the Texas State Legislature, Mr. Phil King, is the husband to a cousin of mine, our sharing common ancestry through Gov. William Bradford of Plymouth Colony.
-Likewise one of our former Texas Statewide-wide elected officials, Railroad Commissioner Elizabeth Ames Jones, married another descendant of Gov. William Bradford, thus making us cousins as well.
 So I have plenty of famly in Texas State Government.
 My personal service on one of the State Regulatory Boards described below makes me an official State Official.

 Our children, Taylor, Tiffany and Todd, were born in New Orleans in the 1960's.
 All of our Presbyterian children were born in a Jewish Hospital, delivered by a Roman Catholic doctor!
 The beginning of a reflection of our broadness in views and relationships.
 Suzanne, a chemistry major in college, served as a medical technologist in New Orleans, both at Mercy Hospital and at Tulane Medical School.
 Later she worked in Saint Louis and in Dallas as a residential realtor.

 My two sons are Taylor and Todd.
 Taylor lives in Dallas, Texas and has a chemical engineering degree.
-He is employed by the Federal Government's Environmental Protection Agency and owns a computer software design business, Taylor Made Services.
+He owns a computer software design business, Taylor Made Services.
 He uses me as an Independent Contractor in some of that work.
 Todd's wife is Carrie.
 They and their two children, formerly lived near Austin, TX, but in 2012, his company moved them to Kelispell, Montana.
-Todd has a mechanical engineering degree and is employed at Applied Materials in the computer industry.
+Todd has a mechanical engineering degree and is employed as a manager at Applied Materials in the computer industry.